floweredscarf/su25/labs/lab01/index.md

 This 3D array has 100x100x100 = 1,000,000 different values.
 Multidimensional
 arrays are extremely useful, and you'll be encountering them a lot.

-## Exercise: A Jigsaw Puzzle - Drawing a Triangle
+## Task: A Jigsaw Puzzle - Drawing a Triangle

 The file `TriangleDrawer.stuff` contains a collection of statements.
 Some of the statements, together with some extra right braces, form the body of a main